yashasvii29/yashasvii29/README.md

 - 📫 How to reach me **yashasviagrawal29@gmail.com**

+- 🤝  I'm open to collaborating on Web development and Software development

-- 🔥 Always striving to work hard & learn new tools.
+- 🔥 Always striving to work hard & learn new tools and technologies.

 - 👯 Looking to connect with people, share ideas and knowledge with them.

-- 📕 An avid reader, foodie and love to watch anime.
+- 📕 An avid reader, love to travel, watch movies and listen music.

+- 🖍I like to solve questions on leetcode, hackerrank and codeforces.

+-⚡  You can also contact me on Instagram.

 <h3 align="left">Connect with me:</h3>
 <p align="left">